yankuic/omop_etl/docs/documentation.md

 - death_date and death_datetime.
 EPIC death datetime if exists, else Social Security Death Index.
 EPIC death date is more accurate because data comes from the hospital.

 - death_type_concept_id.
 32817 when death date comes from EPIC, else 32885.

+### Sync local and central repositories

+Since we already have a local copy of omop_etl,  in this step I will show you how to stash/commit the changes in our local repo first and then pull the central repo.

+There are two ways you can do this: choose option 1 if you don't want your local changes to be mergered; choose option 2 if you wish to upload your changes to central repo.

+- Option 1.
+Stashing your changes into cache.
+Pulling the the central repo.
+Unstashing your local changes to avoid conflicts.

+        $ git stash
+        $ git pull origin master
+        $ git unstash

+    > 'master' is the branch by default created in git.
+There could be other bracnhes exist, check with the project administrator for the appropriate branch to work with.

+- Option 2.
+Adding your updates to git.
+Committing the updates.
+Pulling the the central repo.

+        $ git add .
+        $ git commit -m 'message you would like to comment on this update'
+        $ git pull origin master

+    > git add . will add all updates to git, you can also speficy only the files you want to add.